ChahwanSong/DMS/README.md

 1. Launch Redis locally (`sudo systemctl start redis-server`).
 2. Start the master server with `python master_cli.py --config example_master.yml`.
-3. In a second shell, start an agent using the sample script above.
-The agent will bind its control-plane client to the configured address and advertise the interfaces in heartbeats.
+3. In a second shell, start an agent with `python agent_cli.py --config example_agent.yml`.
+   The agent binds its control-plane client to the configured address and advertises every data-plane interface in heartbeats.
 4. Submit a sync request with `curl` as shown earlier and observe the logs from both the master and the agent.
 5. Use the C++ `TransferManager` in standalone mode to exercise the data-plane logic with the